-Costs of War Project research supports an interdisciplinary approach to teaching on the post-9/11 wars, so this community is open to instructors, students, and researchers from all fields.
+Costs of War Project research supports an interdisciplinary approach to teaching on the post-9/11 wars.
+This community is open to instructors, students, and researchers from all fields and the resources can be utilized for college, high school, and middle school educators.
 Do you have a resource that should be included on this page and shared with the Costs of War's community of students and instructors?
 Submit resource details here.

-Costs of War Lesson, Choices Program - videos and class resources to teach the costs of war.
+Costs of War Lesson, Choices Program - videos and class resources to teach the costs of war for Grades 9-12.
 From the Choices Program at Brown University.
 Also includes lesson plans, activities, and readings.

-Budgetary Costs of Post-9/11 Wars - infographic displaying the breakdown of the budgetary costs to date of the wars since 2001.
+Budgetary Costs of Post-9/11 Wars - Infographic displaying the breakdown of the budgetary costs to date of the wars from 2001-2020, posted November 2019.

-Displacement Map - infographic tracks global numbers and movements of post-9/11 war refugees.
+Displacement Map - Infographic tracks the global numbers and movements of post-9/11 war refugees, displacing 38 million people in and from eight countries.

-"Costs of War" (2011) - co-founders Catherine Lutz and Neta Crawford discuss the monetary and human costs of post-9/11 wars, 10 years in.
+"Costs of War" (2011) - Co-Founders Catherine Lutz and Neta Crawford discuss the monetary and human costs of post-9/11 wars, 10 years in, in this 6 minute video.

 Empire of the United States of America Coloring Map - Interactive Coloring Map created by Professor David Vine using Costs of War Data.